google/WebFundamentals/src/content/en/updates/2011/07/HTML5-Libraries-polyfills-Mid-July.md

 More awesome libraries popping up all over the place:

 - [SmokeJS](http://ssssnakes.com/smoke/){: .external } - A framework-agnostic styled alert system for javascript.
-- [Buzz](http://buzz.jaysalvat.com) - Buzz is a small but powerful Javascript library that allows you to easily take advantage of the new HTML5 audio element.
+- [Buzz](http://buzz.jaysalvat.com) - Buzz is a small but powerful JavaScript library that allows you to easily take advantage of the new HTML5 audio element.
 It degrades gracefully on non-modern browsers.
 - [FileSaver.js](https://github.com/eligrey/FileSaver.js/blob/master/FileSaver.js) - polyfill for the FileSaver's `window.saveAs()` API.
 Save blobs/files, client-side.
 - [BlobBuilder.js](https://github.com/eligrey/BlobBuilder.js) - BlobBuilder API polyfill.
 - [canvas-toBlob.js](https://github.com/eligrey/canvas-toBlob.js) - Polyfill for HTML5 canvas's `toBlob()` method, which is not implemented by any browsers.